niklasbuschmann/contrast/_posts/2017-01-01-advanced-examples.md

 {% endhighlight %}

+## Gists

+With Github Pages you can emebd gists simply by using the `gist` command:

+{% gist 5555251 gist.md %}

 ## Images

 Upload an image to the *assets* folder and embed it with `![title](/assets/name.jpg))`.
 Keep in mind that the path needs to be adjusted if Jekyll is run inside a subfolder.